Concerto Competition FAQ

 As a gentle suggestion, however, a teacher who has students of unusual talent and potential is not doing them any great favors in the long run by shielding them from competition, especially if they have the slightest inclination towards becoming a concert performer.
 Rather, early preparation to deal with the vagaries of competition might be more beneficial, which ultimately comes only through participation in truly competitive events.

 What do I do if I notice mathematical errors on my score sheet?
-Contestant’s score are checked very carefully before they are sent out; however, in a competition of this size it is certainly possible for an incorrect score to slip through.
+Contestant’s scores are checked very carefully before they are sent out; however, in a competition of this size it is certainly possible for an incorrect score to slip through.
 If this has happened to one of your students, we apologize.
 UPO is ready, willing, and happy to recalculate a contestant’s score (and readjust standings, if necessary) in the event of an error.
 If the contestant does not bring the error to our attention, however, we have no way of correcting it.

 Isn’t it unfair for some contestants to play with an accompanist and some without (not “equal”)?
 The use of an accompanist is purely an individual choice by the competitor.
 We provide instruments for an accompanist as part of the contest venue, but there is no requirement, either for or against the use of an accompanist.
 If you feel that by using an accompanist, you perform better and display greater maturity as a performing artist, by all means use one.
 There are at least as many disadvantages as advantages to doing so, however, and we would encourage a careful evaluation of the individual situation before making this decision.